 Journal of the National Black Nurses Association

-Published twice annually, the Journal of the National Black Nurses Association contains peer refereed health research based articles.
-Dr. Joyce Newman Giger, Professor and Lulu Wollf Hassenplug Endowed Chair, UCLA School of Nursing, has been the editor of the Journal since 1997.
+Published twice annually, the Journal of the National Black Nurses Association contains peer refereed health research-based articles.
+Dr. Joyce Newman Giger, former Professor and Lulu Wollf Hassenplug Endowed Chair, UCLA School of Nursing, has been the editor of the Journal since 1997.
 Dr. Hilda Richards, NBNA immediate past president, was the previous editor.
 The Journal was initially supported by contributions from Kaiser Permanente during the tenure of the Ophelia Long, the 4th NBNA President.

 National Black Nurses Association Newsletter

 The 40-88 pages NBNA eNewsletter is published quarterly.
 It is filled with information on the membership and articles written by NBNA members, NBNA partners and sponsors on a variety of nursing and health issues.
 Themes have included men’s health, COVID19, sickle cell disease, public policy, aging and research.
 In 2005, NBNA published a special issue on “Surviving the Storms: Katrina, Wilma and Rita”.
 The articles were written by NBNA members as survivors and caregivers.
 In 2009, NBNA produced a 56-page newsletter on global health.
 A 50-page newsletter was produced on public policy issues in December 2010.
 In February 2012, NBNA published the newsletter focusing on men’s health care and written by male nurses.
 In 2020, the newsletter will focus on COVID-19 and sickle cell disease.